dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

-> *Occasionally, in the lab environment, you might find that the navigation menu shows ‘0’ instances of the capabilities.
+> *Occasionally, in this demo environment, you might find that the navigation menu shows ‘0’ instances of the capabilities.
 Don’t worry, everything is still there!*

 *If this happens, click on ‘Platform home’ in the menu, then click ‘View Instances’ tab.
 After this, the menu will work again!*